tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

   "capacity": {TotalNumberVMs}
 },
 ```
-Ensure you reference your existing subnet:

-Reference your existing subnet as follows:
+Reference your existing subnet, as follows:

 ```json
 "subnet": {